April 28, 2015

 5. Use retail sales training so your crew can sell rather than clerk your merchandise.
 Have your employees role-play their new skills towards the front of the store.
 Nothing attracts and is more inviting than people seeing other people shopping.
 Next create a store sales goal; breaking it into bite-sized goals.

 7. Change your parking.
 If your parking lot is empty and you’ve always told employees to park in back, have them park in front to look busy, then have them move them when you are packed.

 8. Zip it.
 Stop asking other shop owners how their business is.
 If it’s great and yours isn’t, you’ll feel worse.
 If theirs is worse, you still won’t feel better.
 Instead ask them one good thing they did yesterday.

-You want to attract more customers to your store, you need to look at the energy you are creating – or not creating – in your store and then work to make someone else’s day so they can make yours.
+You want to attract more customers to your brick and mortar retail store, you need to look at the energy you are creating – or not creating – in your store and then work to make someone else’s day so they can make yours.